 Warning: The qmc\state object must have been returned by a previous CCMC calculation.
 The validity of this is not checked.
-The system must also be unchanged.
+The system must also be unchanged and must not have a different even selection setting.
+To switch between using even selection and not a written restart file must be used.